mozilla/bigquery-etl/docs/reference/schema_includes.md

   - If the query selects specific fields from an upstream table, then use `!include-fields` with the `field_names` parameter specifying fields in the same order the query selects them.
   - If the query selects most fields from an upstream table with `SELECT * EXCEPT (...)`, then use `!include-fields` with the `exclude_field_names` parameter.
   - If the query replaces some fields from an upstream table with `SELECT * REPLACE (...)`, then use `!include-fields` with the `field_replacements` parameter.
+- Use the `force_nullable_mode` option for top-level includes in view schemas, as BigQuery views technically can't have any `REQUIRED` mode fields.
 - Avoid using the `bqetl query schema update` command on `schema.yaml` files with includes, as that will overwrite the includes.

 ## YAML tags